 Specifications of the Genuine Buddy Kick

-You can see full details for the kick on the Genuine Scooter Company site, so I’ll cover the features that attracted me to this scooter specifically.
+The Genuine Buddy Kick 125 is a popular scooter known for its efficient fuel consumption and stylish design, and you you can see full details for the kick on the Genuine Scooter Company site.
+I’m covering the features that attracted me to this scooter specifically.

 Speed Needs: The Buddy Kick is designed for scooterists looking to ride around in the 45 miles per hour (mph) speed range.